This was super popular at our first Taco Night and with fresh salsa season coming to an end, we have been having ALL sorts of tacos.

 - 16 to 24 corn tortillas

 If using whole tomatoes, cut a shallow X in bottom of each tomato and blanch in simmering water 20 seconds.
 Transfer with a slotted spoon to an ice bath to stop cooking.
 Peel tomatoes.
-Coarsely chop, reserving juice. [or skip this step and open a jar of canned tomatoes]
+Coarsely chop, reserving juice. [or skip this step and have some tomato skins in your sauce]

 Preheat oven to 350°F with rack in middle.

 Cut goat at joints to separate into pieces [we just put the legs in whole] and put in a 3-quart shallow baking dish.
 Sprinkle all over with 1 1/2 teaspoons salt.

 Drain chiles, discarding soaking water, and purée in a blender with tomatoes and reserved juice, 3/4 teaspoon salt, garlic, oregano and vinegar and puree until very smooth, about 1 minute.
 Add bay leaves, peppercorns and cloves.

 Pour sauce over meat, turning to coat, then cover dish tightly with a double layer of foil and braise in oven until meat is very tender, 3 to 4 hours.
 Remove from oven and cool meat in liquid, uncovered, 30 minutes.
 [It can stay in longer, especially if you turn it to a lower temp.
 We ended up with it in for almost 7 hours, due to our schedule]

 Preheat oven to 350°F. (If you can let it go for more than 4 hours, drop temp to 325 or so)